pieter-groeneweg/ATUM-user.css/README.md

 # ATUM-user.css
 css overrides to Joomla!
-4 ATUM template
+4 and 5 ATUM template

 Joomla!
-4 comes with default admin template ATUM.
+4 and 5 come with default admin template ATUM.
 This template is working nicely on portable platforms such as tablets and bigger smartphones.
 On a 22"plus size screen it is not.